estebanherlein/estebanherlein.github.io/_pages/about.md

 At some point in my life I lost my way and spent my time accumulating wealth.

-Now I want to accumulate knowledge so that I can share it with whoever needs it.
+Now I want to accumulate knowledge so that I can share it with whomever needs it.